 The end of such a cycle means the end of release and support – the closure of the project.
 Initially, the term referred to manufacturing industries, but later it became actively used in software development.
 Let’s consider the components of managing the life cycle of a technological product.

-PLM makes it possible to combine design, modeling, manufacturing, and other processes.
+PLM allows combining design, modeling, manufacturing, and other processes.
 With the help of testing, you can determine the weaknesses of the project and make changes at the design stage.
 Corrections at the initial phase of work accelerate the pace of project formation and its launch to the market – accordingly, the company receives income earlier.
 In addition, lifecycle management simplifies the implementation of updates and allows you to respond to audience feedback promptly.

 The bill of materials can be called the main component of PLM.
 The list of components of the project structure plays a crucial role in choosing the right strategy at different stages of work.
 It may include: